Stuart MacBride Books in Order (Logan McRae, Ash Henderson)

 Disclaimer: As an Amazon Associate, we earn from qualifying purchases.
 Thanks!

 Stuart MacBride is a Scottish writer raised in the “Granite City” of Aberdeen where the Logan McRae series is set, a “Tartan Noir” series in the vein of Ian Rankin and Val McDermid’s work.
+In addition to the Logan McRae series, Stuart MacBride has also written the Ash Henderson series (aka the Oldcastle series), a dark crime series set in the fictitious town of Oldcastle.

 As he tells it on its website, “he’s also published standalone novels, novellas, and short stories, as well as a slightly twisted children’s picture book for slightly twisted children.”